microsoft/fluentui/packages/react-components/react-dialog/Spec.md

 };
 ```

-### DialogContent
+### DialogSurface

-The `DialogContent` component represents the visual part of a `Dialog` as a whole, it contains everything that should be visible.
+The `DialogSurface` component represents the visual part of a `Dialog` as a whole, it contains everything that should be visible.

 ```tsx
 type DialogTitleSlots = {